nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ### Required Arguments

-`-u` The subject for publishing or subscribing
+`-u` subject (string), required for publishing or subscribing

 ### Optional Arguments

-`-m` the total number of messages to publish or subscribe (consuming).
-Defaults to 1,000,000
+`-m` message count (number) for publishing or subscribing, defaults to 1 million

+`-d` threads (number) for publishing or subscribing, defaults to 1

+`-n` connection strategy (shared|individual) when threading, whether to share
-`-n shared` When running with more than 1 thread, only connect to the server once and share the connection among all threads.
+* `shared` When running with more than 1 thread, only connect to the server once and share the connection among all threads.
 This is the default.

-`-n individual` When running with more than 1 thread, each thread will make it's own connection to the server.
+* `individual` When running with more than 1 thread, each thread will make it's own connection to the server.

-`-d` Number of threads to use for publishing or subscribe (consuming).
-Defaults to 1 thread.

-`-j` Jitter between publishing or subscribe (consuming), in milliseconds, defaults to 0.
+`-j` jitter (number) between publishes or subscribe message retrieval of random number from 0 to j-1, in milliseconds, defaults to 0 (no jitter), maximum 10_000 time spent in jitter is excluded from timings
-A random amount of time from 0 up to the number of milliseconds to sleep between publishing or requesting the next message while subscribing.
-Intended to help simulate a more real world scenario.

 ### Publish Only Optional Arguments

-`-p` For publishing only, the payload size (the number of data bytes) to publish.
-Defaults to 128 bytes
+`-ps` payload size (number) for publishing, defaults to 128, maximum 8192"

-`-z` Round size for `pubAsync` action, default to 100.
+`-rs` round size (number) for pubAsync, default to 100, maximum 1000.
 Publishing asynchronously uses the "sawtooth" pattern.
-This means we publish a round of messages, collecting all the futures that receive the PublishAck untill we reach the round size.
+This means we publish a round of messages, collecting all the futures that receive the PublishAck until we reach the round size.
 At that point we process all the futures we have collected, then we start over until we have published all the messages.

+> In real applications there are other algorithms one might use.
+For instance, you could optionally set up a separate thread to process the Publish Ack.
+This would require some concurrent mechanism like the `java.util.concurrent.LinkedBlockingQueue` Publishing would run on one thread and place the futures in the queue.
+The second thread would be pulling from the queue.

 ### Subscribe (Consume) Only Optional Arguments

+`-pt` pull type (fetch|iterate), fetch all first, or iterate, defaults to iterate.
+Ack policy must be explicit.

+`-kp` ack policy (explicit|none|all) for subscriptions, defaults to `explicit`

-`-k explicit` Explicit ack policy.
+* `explicit` Explicit ack policy.
 Acknowledge each message received.
 This is the default.

-`-k none` None ack policy.
+* `none` None ack policy.
 Configures the consumer to not have to ack messages.
+* `all` All ack policy.
+Configures the consumer to ack with one message for all the previous messages.

+`-kf` ack frequency (number), applies to ack policy all, ack after kf messages, defaults to 1, maximum 256.
+For ack policy `explicit`, all messages will be ack'ed after kf number of messages are received.
+For ack policy `all`, the last message will be ack'ed once kf number of messages are recieved.

-`-z` Batch size for `subPull` or `subPullQueue` actions, default to 100.
-Pull subscriptions work in batches, maximum of 256
+`-bs` batch size (number) for subPull/subPullQueue, defaults to 10, maximum 256

 ## Publish Examples